yayinternet/cs193x-course/homework/hw1-listicle.md

 ### 1. Mini-Homework
 {:.no_toc}

-- Complete the Mini-Homework to review the key concepts needed to complete this homework.
+- Complete the Mini-Homework to review the key concepts needed to complete this homework. **TODO(vrk):** Create and link Mini-Homework

 ### 2. Accept the HW1 assignment
 {:.no_toc}

-- Follow this link, where HW1 is stored on GitHub Classroom.
+- [Follow this link](https://classroom.github.com/assignment-invitations/7267dc1a9dd07336dad75191c11919f5), where HW1 is stored on GitHub Classroom.
 - Accept the homework and download the starter code as you did in [Homework 0]({{relative}}/homework/hw0-welcome).

 </section>